apache/tvm/docs/install/from_source.rst

 - TVM optionally depends on LLVM.
 LLVM is required for CPU codegen that needs LLVM.

   - LLVM 4.0 or higher is needed for build with LLVM.
-Note that verison of LLVM from default apt may lower than 4.0.
+Note that version of LLVM from default apt may lower than 4.0.
   - Since LLVM takes long time to build from source, you can download pre-built version of LLVM from `LLVM Download Page <http://releases.llvm.org/download.html>`_.